terraref/drone-pipeline/CONTRIBUTING.md

 We are very happy to have you contributing to our common effort!
 To contribute to the TERRA REF Drone Pipeline, please follow the workflow outlined below.

-We are also happy to receive [feedback][] on our policies and how they may, or may not, apply to you.
+We are also happy to receive [feedback][https://github.com/terraref/drone-pipeline/issues/new/choose] on our policies and how they may, or may not, apply to you.
 Note that policies need to be followed regardless of how you may feel about them.

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+## User Stories

+If you want to use the drone pipeline to solve a problem you have, but aren't able to spend the time necessary for making a complete solution, consider adding a [User Story][https://github.com/terraref/drone-pipeline/issues/new/choose].

+Adding a user story allows your needs to become known and commenting on it to begin.
+Once your user story is in the system it can be picked up and worked on by interested developers.

+User stories are also a great way of providing a template for using the drone pipeline to provide solutions.
+It's possible that someone has had similar needs and by reading how they reached a solution can be helpful.

 ## Branches